 You may for example end up working too long on the RC soldering connection, and boil the rosin off, or working at too high a temperature and boil it off faster then it takes to get the job done.

-This just takes practice and experience, but the moment you start seeing that "skin" form on the solder puddle or you notice the solder is not flowing and moving around as well as it should - more flux or more solder with the rosin core will need to be added to get that protective flux layer back.
+This just takes practice and experience, but the moment you start seeing that "skin" form on the solder puddle, it no longer resembles mercury, or you notice the solder is not flowing and moving around as well as it should - more flux or more solder with the rosin core will need to be added to get that protective flux layer back.